shopware/docs/resources/guidelines/code/core/unit-tests.md

 The way you design your codebase directly impacts whether you can rely on option 1 or option 2 without resorting to heavy mocking.

-# Conclusion: Write tests first
+# Conclusion: Write tests first!

 When you write tests first, most of the points described above should come out of the box!
 Nobody who starts with a test would start with configuring a mock.